 Audience verticals for environment, wine, homeowners

 One of the publisher’s website sections that is aimed at a specific audience focuses on climate and environment.
-It features relevant content from all parts of the newsroom, and one journalist is specifically dedicated to covering the topic of sustainability.
-The vertical, called “Green,” is sponsored by BKW, a Swiss energy company.
+It covers the topic of sustainability.
+The vertical, called “Green,” is sponsored by a Swiss power producer.

-Another audience vertical is aimed at people who are wine lovers but not yet connoisseurs.
+Another audience vertical is aimed at people who are interested in wine.
 It includes advice from two wine experts, such as how to behave at a wine tasting and how to evaluate the quality of a wine.

-This vertical also has a commercial partner, Mondovino, which is one of the largest wine retailers in Switzerland.
-Widmer pointed out that the click rate on ads in this section is 30 percent higher than Blick’s average.
+This vertical also has a commercial partner, a wine retailer from Switzerland.
+Widmer pointed out the click rate on ads in this section is higher than Blick’s average.”

-“The reason why is very simple: we target a specific audience, people who care for wine or are interested in the topic of wine.
-So we place ads that are perfect for that target group.”
+“The reason why is very simple: we target a specific audience, people who are passionate about wine.”

 A third vertical focuses on homeowners.
 To develop this audience, Blick built an interdisciplinary team during their Table Stakes Europe participation, grouping together a lifestyle journalist, a business journalist, and a community editor.

 The content in this vertical aims to answer the specific needs of homeowners.
-To better know what these needs are, the section features a lot of surveys that allow readers to send in their questions and comments.
+To better know what these needs are, the section features surveys that allow readers to send in their questions and comments.

 It also features forms that let readers provide feedback on how helpful the articles are and what else they would like to read about, Widmer said.
-“We get a lot of feedback there, we have a very high engagement on those stories.”
+“We receive a lot of feedback there, and our engagement on those stories is very high.”

 26 Summits: vertical for hikers

 The publisher has also launched two other verticals that exist on their own sites outside Blick’s main website.
-This lets them be more flexible to “implement things that we can’t on our main platform, and we can develop these products in a very short time,“ said Widmer.
+This lets them be more flexible to develop these products in a very short time, Widmer said.

-“The most favourite thing for Swiss people to do in summer is going on a hike,” she said, so naturally one of the audience verticals is aimed at hikers.
+“One of the most favourite things for Swiss people to do in summer is going on a hike,” she said, so naturally one of the audience verticals is aimed at hikers.